flightmansam/cbr-light-rail-data/README.md

 ### `/arrivals/<stop_idx>` - Get any scheduled arrivals for this particular stop.
 stop_idx is an int between 1 and 14 for each consecutive stop on the current Canberra Light Rail network.
-1 is Alinga Street and 14 is Gungahlin Place.
+1 is Gungahlin Place and 14 is Alinga Street.

-E.g. `https://data.cbr-transport.au/arrivals/1` is for all of the scheduled arrivals for Alinga Street and returns:
+E.g. `https://data.cbr-transport.au/arrivals/14` is for all of the scheduled arrivals for Alinga Street and returns:
 ```jsonc
 [
   {